Bhaskarr-k/front-end/javascript notes/js error handling.md

 - **range errors**: occcurs when an invalid URL encoding/decoding is used.
 ## handling erros using **try and catch**:
 - the **try and catch** block is used to handle runtime errors and prevent program crashes.

+### throw:
+- used to create custome errors and stop code execution.
+### try catch:
+- allows you to catch and handle errors, preventing the program from crashing.
+ -   **try block**: contains cod ethat may throw an error.
+ -  **catch block**: catches and handle the error
+### finally:
+- executes code after the try and catch blocks, regradless of an error handling.
+### custom errors:
+- you can create your own errortypes by extending the error class.

 - **example**:
 try {